eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

-Skill sets for performance engineering, such as workload analysis, in computer architecture:
+Skill sets for performance engineering, such as workload analysis, in computer architecture; or performance analysis and workload characterizations of microarchitecture designs in the context of design space exploration and benchmarking:
 + skill set:
 	- Performance Architecture Engineer - Workloads Infrastructure
 	- We at SiFive are looking for a Performance Architecture Engineer - Workloads Infrastructure to join our growing team working on developing and improving methods for gathering and processing performance analysis data from various simulation platforms.
 SiFive is looking for someone with outstanding knowledge and skills in workloads, databases, emulation/FPGA platforms, and workflow automation who will build an environment to be used specifically with SiFive’s device simulation, emulation, and silicon environments used for generating performance data.